Home > California Court Guide

 Traffic Divisions generally handle traffic-related citations, including parking and other offenses punishable by fines.
 Some juvenile traffic cases may be heard by this division.

-Drug Courts are specialized court divisions that focus on rehabilitation as an alternative to incarceration for certain types of criminal cases.
+Many Superior Courts have Drug Court departments or programs that focus on rehabilitation as an alternative to incarceration for certain types of criminal cases.

 In addition to Superior Courts, California has independent Tribal Courts.

 The chart below gives general information on the types of cases heard in each type of California court.

 |Case Type||Court Type|

 |Real Estate Title and Boundary|